 - Decide what you will play.
 Among the most popular LAN party games are first-person shooters, strategy games, and racing games.
 So choose your favorite in advance and set it up.
 Most video games require a dedicated server, so research and configure it a day before your party.

 - Take care of the environment.
 LAN parties may last up to a few days, so think of the food, drinks, and a place to rest.
 You can also come up with some activities besides gaming, such as small basketball breaks or little walks around the neighborhood.

 Once you have all of the above, you can achieve an almost perfect multiplayer experience.

 But there’s one more aspect that some gamers overlook when it comes to LAN parties: outside interference.
-A VPN can bolster your LAN party’s defenses and NordVPN is the best choice if you’re looking for a gaming VPN.
+A VPN can bolster your LAN party’s defenses, and NordVPN is the best choice if you’re looking for a gaming VPN.

-Did you know you can set up a VPN on your router?
-While one NordVPN subscription can extend to six devices, including a VPN for PC, the VPN router will be able to protect whatever is connected to the network.
+- You can set up NordVPN on your router.
+A VPN on your router may help protect whatever is connected to the network.
 It’s the perfect tool for LAN parties that rely on wireless internet.

 - It helps you to avoid traffic-based bandwidth throttling.
 A VPN keeps your activity hidden from your internet service provider (ISP).
 If you only connect to the net via a VPN server, your ISP won’t know if you spend much time streaming or gaming.
 You’ll have smoother gaming sessions with minimal throttling.